microsoft/chart-parts/packages/docs/docsite/content/markdown/documentation/03_concepts/concepts.md

 In chart-parts, our scales are based on d3 scales, and assume basic familiarity with how they operate.

-Here are some resources regarding d3 scales that may he helpful:
+Here are some resources regarding d3 scales that may be helpful:

 - [d3-scale GitHub repository](https://github.com/d3/d3-scale)
 - [d3-scale-chromatic GitHub repository](https://github.com/d3/d3-scale-chromatic)